MaggieFero/MaggieFero.github.io/content/blog/linkedin-premium-for-new-technologists.md

 _Caveats:_ I've hired juniors several times, and I certainly have experience to speak from, but it's still just one person's experience.
 I'm hoping to give you a great place to start, but you should always consider asking your mentor for more advice or help applying general advice like this to your specific situation.

-I think the most valueable features fall into two big categories %3A **connection** and **learning**.
+I think the most valueable features fall into two big categories: **connection** and **learning**.
 Connection features help you form the direct and indirect relationships that will be critical to the development of your career.
 Learning features help you build knowledge that will help you build better connections or perform better in your new or desired role.

 # Connection Features
 I'll start with the connection features, because connections are fundamental to building a career in tech.
 You can build all the knowledge you want, and it still won't help